 The key difference with free-range egg farming is access to the outdoors.
 The shelter provided may be fixed or portable, such as a shed, aviary, perchery or ark.
 In larger farms, flocks are housed in sheds fitted, which include nest boxes and perches, and birds are able to access the outdoors through pop-holes in the shed walls.
 Because the hens range outdoors and can therefore be more vulnerable to disease, predators, parasites and weather, close monitoring and other preventative measures are very important in managing the health and welfare of free-range flocks.

-SPCA Blue Tick® Accreditation Scheme is highly weighted on the stockmanship of the animals.
+SPCA Blue Tick® accreditation is highly weighted on the stockmanship of the animals.
 Our standards are based on the Five Freedoms and cover all animal needs, not just the bare minimum.

 Find out which egg brands are available under the SPCA Blue Tick® accreditation here.

-If you have a question about the SPCA Blue Tick® Accreditation Scheme, please don't hesitate to contact us for more information.
+If you have a question about the SPCA Blue Tick® accreditation, please don't hesitate to contact us for more information.
 Have a look at some of our more frequently asked questions to see if your query has already been answered.